cocos/cocos-docs/en/editor/inspector/index.md

 ### Node properties

 Click `Node` below the node name to collapse or expand the node's properties.
 To the right of `Node` are the help file and node settings buttons.
-- The Help button jumps to the official documentation about the node
+- The Help button jumps to the official documentation about the node.
-- The Node Settings button allows to reset the node properties, copy/paste the node values, and reset the `Position`/`Rotation`/`Scale` properties of the node respectively.
+- The Node Settings button allows resetting the node properties, copy/paste the node values, and reset the `Position`/`Rotation`/`Scale` properties of the node respectively.

     ![node-menu](index/node-menu.png)

 The transformation properties of nodes include **Position**, **Rotation** and **Scale**.
 Modifying the properties of a node will usually result in immediate changes in the appearance or position of the node in the **Scene** panel.
-For details, see [Coordinate Systems and Transformations](../../concepts/scene/coord.md#transformation-properties)
+For details, please review the [Coordinate Systems and Transformations](../../concepts/scene/coord.md#transformation-properties) documentation.

-If it is needed to modify node properties in a batch, press Shift in **Hierarchy** panel to select multiple nodes and then set them in batch in **Inspector** panel.
+To modify node properties in a batch, press Shift in the **Hierarchy** panel to select multiple nodes and then set them in batch in the **Inspector** panel.
 The batch setting of node properties is similar to that of assets, please refer to the Batch Setting of Assets Multiple Selection section at the end of this article for details.

 ### Component property settings

 The Component checkbox indicates the enabled/disabled state of the component.
 When unchecked, the component is disabled and will not participate in rendering.

 Below the node properties, all the components attached on the node and the component properties are listed.
 As with the node properties, clicking on a component's name toggles the collapsed/expanded state of that component's properties.
-In the case of many components attached on the node, infrequently modified component properties can be collapsed to get a larger working area.
+In the case of many components attached on the node, collapese infrequently modified component properties to get a larger working area.

 To the right of the component name are buttons for **Help File** and **Component Settings**.
-- The Help button jumps to the official documentation page for the component
+- The Help button jumps to the official documentation page for the component.
-- The Component Settings button allows to reset, delete, move up, move down, copy the component, paste the component's value, paste it as a new component, etc. for the component.
+- The Component Settings button allows resetting, deleting, moving up, moving down, copying the component, paste the component's value, paste it as a new component, etc. for the component.

 The properties and settings of each component are different, please refer to the [Components](../../editor/components/index.md) documentation for details.